-Nonprofit advertising is critical if you want to spread the word about your organization, solicit donations, and reach target audiences.
-While for-profit businesses can afford traditional advertising channels like billboards and commercials, nonprofits with tight budgets might struggle to inspire support for their causes.
+Nonprofit advertising is critical to spread the word about your organization and earn donations.
+But while for-profit businesses can afford traditional advertising channels like billboards and commercials, nonprofits with tight budgets might struggle to inspire support for their causes.
 Thankfully, nonprofits have little-to-no-cost advertising options at their disposal.

-To share some tips and tricks, we’ll walk you through the following topics:
+To help you create a well-developed nonprofit advertising plan that keeps costs low and success high, we’ll walk you through the following topics:

 - Nonprofit Advertising Basics